-• The primary objective of this module is to examine and explore the role and importance of digital marketing in today's rapidly changing business environment.
+- The primary objective of this module is to examine and explore the role and importance of • digital marketing in today's rapidly changing business environment. - It also focuses on how digital marketing can be utilized by organizations and how • its effectiveness can be measured.